 I know this is an old post, but do you still have any of this old Browning 22LR ammo in either the 50 or 100 piece boxes.
 I would be interested in purchasing them.

-This is an older thread, you may not receive a response, and could be reviving an old thread.
-Please consider creating a new thread.
+This is an older thread, you may not receive a response, and could

-A forum community dedicated to Rimfire Central Firearm owners and enthusiasts.
-Come join the discussion about optics, ammo, gunsmithing, styles, reviews, hunting, accessories, classifieds, and more!
+A family friendly forum community dedicated to rimfire firearm owners and enthusiasts.
+Come join the discussion of all manner of rimfire pistols, rifles, optics, ammo, gunsmithing, customization, reviews, hunting, accessories, classifieds, and more!